 ● Joe Biden: On April 22, 2022, President Biden said the following about what he characterized as the environmental crisis: “In my view, this crisis is a genuine opportunity.
 An opportunity to do things we wanted to do.
 And only now it becomes so apparent.”

-Below Are Additional Quotes That Give Voice to the Democratic Party’s Totalitarian Impulses:
+Additional Quotes That Give Voice to the Democratic Party’s Totalitarian Impulses:

 ● Julian Castro Predicts Demographic Change Favoring Democrats: In January 2013, San Antonio mayor Julian Castro spoke with CBS News’ Bob Schieffer on Face the Nation and predicted that because of immigration from Central America — both legal and illegal — the state of Texas would soon change from majority-Republican to majority-Democrat.
 Said Castro: “In a couple of presidential cycles, you’ll be on election night, you’ll be announcing we’re calling the 38 electoral votes of Texas for the Democratic nominee for president.
 It’s changing.
 It’s going to become a purple state and then a blue state, because of the demographics, because of the population growth of folks from outside of Texas …”